 Lastly, with the visual appeal of injection moulding, vacuum casting is a versatile process for elastomers that guarantees part accuracy and excellent repeatability results in materials that mimic the real thing.

-Then, with the components created, Ogle utilises the all-important traditional hand skills to ensure that the components fit into the assembly perfectly and to tolerance.
+Then, with the components created, Ogle utilises the all-important industrial modelmaking to ensure that the components fit into the assembly perfectly and to tolerance.

 During this entire process, Ogle frequently communicates with its customers to not only guarantee the desired end result but to also build a successful relationship.
 It’s this personal touch that often results in repeat business.